resque/resque/README.markdown

 Now everyone is on the same page.

 If you wish to have a Proc called before the worker forks for the first time, you can add it in the initializer like so:

+    Resque.before_first_fork do
+      puts "CALL ME ONCE BEFORE THE WORKER FORKS THE FIRST TIME" end

+You can also run a hook before _every_ fork:

+    Resque.before_fork do |job|
+      puts "CALL ME ONCE BEFORE THE WORKER FORKS THE FIRST TIME" end

+The `before_fork` hook will be run in the **parent** process.
+So, be careful - any changes you make will be permanent for the lifespan of the worker.

+And after forking:

+    Resque.after_fork do |job|
-    Resque.before_fork = Proc.new { puts "CALL ME ONCE BEFORE THE WORKER FORKS THE FIRST TIME" }
+      puts "CALL ME ONCE BEFORE THE WORKER FORKS THE FIRST TIME" end

+The `after_fork` hook will be run in the child process and is passed the current job.
+Any changes you make, therefor, will only live as long as the job currently being processes.

 Namespaces
 ----------